InstituteforDiseaseModeling/synthpops/docs/overview.md

 `synthpops` functions in two stages

-1. Generate people in households, and assign individuals to workplaces and schools.
+1. Generate people living in households, and then assign individuals to workplaces and schools.
 Save the output to a cache file on disk.
-Implemented in `synthpops.generate_synthetic_population`
+Implemented in `synthpops.generate_synthetic_population`.
 2. Load the cached file and produce a dictionary that can be used by `covasim`.
-Implemented in `synthpops.make_population`.
+Implemented in `synthpops.make_population`. `covasim` assigns community contacts at random on a daily basis to reflect the random and stochastic aspect of contacts in many public spaces, such as shopping centres, parks, and community centres.

 ## Algorithm